bemer/papodecloud.github.io/_posts/2014-07-23-why-jekyll.md

 ---
 layout: post
 title: "Why Jekyll?"
 description:
 headline:
 modified: 2014-07-23
 category: webdevelopment
 tags: [jekyll]
 imagefeature:
 mathjax:
 chart:
 comments: true
-featured: true
+featured: false
 ---

 Well, I guess it's quite obvious that I really enjoy working with Jekyll — with good reasons — so let me just briefly suggest some of the benefits of using a static site generator in favor of a heavy dynamic, database driven content management system.